mpj/testacular/docs/src/0.6.0/config/02_files.md

 ```

 ## Pattern matching and `basePath`
-All files that come from you and are not bundled with Testacular can get included via glob patterns.
-For example you can just write `myFile.js` or something more elaborate like `test/unit/**/*.spec.js`.
-These files get resolved to absolute paths using the `basePath` options, so if we set `basePath = '../'` and our configuration is in the folder `projectRoot/config`, our files get resolved to

-* `myFile.js` --> `/projectRoot/myFile.js`
-* `test/unit/**/*.spec.js` --> `/projectRoot/test/unit/**/*.spec.js`

-and then they are matched using [minimatch](https://github.com/isaacs/minimatch) against the file system.
+- All the relative patterns will get resolved to `basePath` first.
+- If the `basePath` is a relative path, it gets resolved to the directory where the configuration file is.
+- Eventually, all the patterns will get resolved into files using [glob], so you can use expressions like `test/unit/**/*.spec.js`.

+## Ordering
+- The order of patterns determines the order of files in which they are included in the browser.
+- Multiple files matching a single pattern are sorted alphabetically.
+- Each file is included exactly once.
+If multiple patterns match the same file, it's included as if it only matched the first pattern.

 ## Included, served, watched
 Since version 0.5.2 there is the ability to configure the patterns more closely.

-If you define them like before a simple pattern like `'test/unit/*.js'` gets expanded internally to the following
+If you define them like before a simple pattern like `'test/unit/*.js'` gets expanded internally to the following:
 ```javascript
   {pattern: 'test/unit/*.js', watched: true, included: true, served: true}
 ```